-Students may earn up to 50% of the degree required credits using alternative credits.
+Students may earn credits using alternative credits.
 These include credit by examination, military training, prior learning assessment, life-learning credit and non-accredited transfer work.

-- In order to be transcribed, alternative credits must count towards the degree plan. - The final 24 hours earned at OKWU may include 6 credits for an associate's degree or 12 credits for a bachelor's degree earned through Categories A and B.
+- In order to be transcribed, alternative credits must count towards the degree plan. - The final 30 hours earned at OKWU may include 6 credits for an associate degree or 12 credits for a Bachelor's degree earned through Categories A and B. - There is a fee associated with the transcription of Alternative Credit.
+See the fee table in the University Catalog for amount. - All credits within category B require pre-approval using the Transfer Credit Approval form.
+Not all testing organizations, institutions, or credits have transfer approval.